camunda/camunda-docs/docs/apis-tools/grpc.md

   // if the requestTimeout = 0, a default timeout is used.
   // if the requestTimeout < 0, long polling is disabled and the request is completed immediately, even when no job is activated. int64 requestTimeout = 6;
+  // a list of tenant IDs for which to activate jobs repeated string tenantIds = 7;
 }
 ```